ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 is "reject".
-In particular, because of the considerations discussed in [@!RFC7960, RFC 7960, Interoperability Issues between DMARC and Indirect Email Flows] and in (#interoperability-considerations) of this document, it is important that Mail Receivers not reject messages solely because of a published policy of "reject", but that they apply other knowledge and analysis to avoid situations such as rejection of legitimate messages sent in ways that DMARC cannot describe, harm to the operation of mailing lists, and similar.
+In particular, because of the considerations discussed in [@!RFC7960, RFC 7960, Interoperability Issues between DMARC and Indirect Email Flows] and in (#interoperability-considerations) of this document, it is important that Mail Receivers **SHOULD NOT** reject messages solely because of a published policy of "reject", but that they apply other knowledge and analysis to avoid situations such as rejection of legitimate messages sent in ways that DMARC cannot describe, harm to the operation of mailing lists, and similar.

 If a Mail Receiver chooses not to honor the published Domain Owner Assessment Policy to improve interoperability among mail systems, it may